simpleviewinc/tap-watchtower/README.md

   * your home directory
 * alternatively, you can pass a custom config path to the `start` task using the `--config` parameter
 * each property in your config maps to a parameter in the `start` task
-  * any specified command line parameters will override the same values in your config, however
+* any specified command line parameters will override the same values in your config